 About

-is a non-profit organisation; striving to manage, protect,
+Brickhrust Trust is a non-profit organisation; striving to manage,

-Road, Pembury, nr Tunbridge Wells, Kent, TN2 4BL, and surrounding
+Hastings Road, Pembury, nr Tunbridge Wells, Kent, TN2 4BL, and

-areas in the Kent High Weald, for wildlife, landscape, heritage,
+surrounding areas in the Kent High Weald, for wildlife, landscape,

-education, permaculture, sustainable living, & as a community
+heritage, education, permaculture, sustainable living, & as a

 Association (GB).

-in an otherwise highly agriltural area, the greenspace is
+otherwise highly agriltural area, the greenspace is there for everyone

-openspace for kids (both rural and urban, and grown-up kids!)
+natural, living, dynamic, openspace for kids (both rural and urban, and

 With

-predocessors transformed parts of the farm back into meadowland,
+transformed parts of the farm back into meadowland, and planted trees

-and planted trees and shrubs, and has cultivated small plots
+and shrubs, and has cultivated small plots using sustainable

 |